enterstudio/mobywhale-chan.github.io/_posts/2014-09-08-its-not-about-the-applause.md

 So this.
 This is what it is all about.
 I wanted to do the presentation to raise awareness.
 If something from the talk sticks in one person's mind, then I think my talk is already worthwhile.
 More than one person?
 Well, that just made my day :) Doing a presentation isn't about getting a reaction from your audience, or getting applause at the end of it.
 It's about sharing what you know and helping others get something positive out of it, even if it may not be apparent at first.

 I need to remember that.

+[UPDATE] I also blogged about the presentation on [Learnosity's blog](http://www.learnosity.com/blog/2014/10/accessibility-busting-a-few-misconceptions/), with more details around what I talked about in the presentation.